codexprojects/Ilke-News/README.md

 An iOS App to display news from newsapi.org

 # Dependencies
-This project uses Kingfisher dependecy.
+This project uses Kingfisher and SwiftLint dependencies.

 # Installation
 1 - In order to build the project successfully, the dependencies included in the dependencies section should be installed first.